 The Clifford Brown Jazz Festival, held annually in Wilmington’s Rodney Square, is the largest free jazz festival on the East Coast.
-It features musicians from all over the world and is slated to take place in downtown Wilmington in June 2021 after a “live” hiatus in 2020 due to COVID-19.
-Monthly virtual concerts are being held in 2021 leading up to the live event.
+It features musicians from all over the world and is slated to take place in downtown Wilmington during the summer months.

 2. Edward Loper (April 7, 1916 – October 11, 2011)

 Loper was an artist from Delaware, best known for his vibrant palette and juxtaposition of colors.
 He taught painting for almost 70 years.
 In 1937, Loper became the first African American to have a painting accepted by the Wilmington Society of the Fine Arts (now the Delaware Art Museum).
 The University of Delaware inherited all of Loper's works in his possession at the time of his death.
 His paintings are in the local permanent collections of the University of Delaware's Paul R. Jones Collection of African-American Art, the Delaware Art Museum, the Biggs Museum of American Art, and the Christina Cultural Arts Center among many others nationally.

 3. Bob Marley (February 6, 1945 - May 11, 1981)